brianvanderburg2/fcman/readme.txt

 ; If the pattern "FILEVERSION" is found in a part, it is translated such that ; it will match repeading digits 0-9 and "." and be used as the version of the ; file.
 If FILEVERSION is found in more than one segment, only the last ; segment will be used to determine the file version.
+Multiple patterns can ; be split by a comma.

 autoname=name
 ; Automatically add additional provides items to nodes that match the pattern.